-The input method provides the following subroutines for maintenance purposes:
+The input method provides the following subroutines for maintenance purposes associated with the locale.
+The handle is an opaque structure of type IMFep.

 IMInitialize Initializes the standard input method for a specified language.
-Returns a handle to an
+Returns a handle to an IMED event processing is performed.